Dental care mid-20th Century UK

 On my daily walk to school there was a large house where one day I noticed a dentists chair and equipment had been set up in a room at the front that I could see into.
 It was only there for a day.
 On commenting to my parents I was told that some wealthy people had the dentist visit them.

-I had to have a lot of fillings in my teeth.
+I had to have a lot of fillings in my teeth in the 1940s.
 It was a dreadful experience.
-The point was that the drill was much slower than today's drills and it hurt dreadfully.
-There were no injections and the only way that the staff had to deal with complaints about the pain was to laugh them off and say what a baby one was.
+This was because the drill was much slower than today's drills and there were no injections.
+It hurt dreadfully and the only way that the staff had to deal with complaints about the pain was to laugh them off and say what a baby one was.